shczhen/docs/sql-statements/sql-statement-commit.md

 ---
-title: コミット| TiDBSQLステートメントリファレンス
+title: COMMIT | TiDB SQL Statement Reference
-summary: TiDBデータベースでのCOMMITの使用法の概要。
+summary: An overview of the usage of COMMIT for the TiDB database.
 ---

 # 専念 {#commit}